woocommerce_form_field() is a function that outputs the payment/address form field in the Woocomerce plugin.

 $args parameters include the following:

 type: woocommerce_form_field helps you to create fields of different types.
 Below is a list of the types of HTML fields it can generate.
-Surely I don’t need to explain more about these default HTML field types like <input type="number" />
+Surely I don’t need to explain more about these default HTML field types <input type="number" />

 anymore, do I?.